Margina: Flora

 The vegetation consists of forests, secondary meadows, floodplain meadows, trees and agricultural crops.
 The forests cover an area of 77.74 km2 and are managed by Făget Forest District and Valea Mare Forest District in Arad County.
-The most important species of trees found in the forests of the commune are beech, sessile oak, pedunculate oak, Hungarian oak, Turkey oak, hornbeam, black locust, linden (especially in the forests of Coșteiu de Sus and Groși), elm, birch, wild pear, crab apple, wild cherry and pine plantations.
-At the edge of the forest grow hazels, cornels, dogwoods, dog roses and other shrubs.
+The most important species of trees found in the forests of the commune are beech, sessile oak, pedunculate oak, Hungarian oak, Turkey oak, hornbeam, black locust, lime (especially in the forests of Coșteiu de Sus and Groși), elm, birch, wild pear, crab apple, wild cherry and pine plantations.
+At the edge of the forest grow hazel, cornels, dogwoods, dog roses and other shrubs.

 Fauna

 The forest wildlife is very varied.
 Characteristic species include the lynx (Lynx lynx) and the squirrel (Sciurus spp.), which, although it lives in coniferous forests, descends into beech and sessile oak forests.
 Forests are also home to badgers (Meles meles), red foxes (Vulpes vulpes) and wolves (Canis lupus).
 The wild boar (Sus scrofa) is quite widespread in the forests of the commune, it descends for food to the vicinity of households and causes significant damage to wheat and corn fields.
-An increasing number of deers and stags are found in the forests, which also descend for food to people's homes.
+An increasing number of deer and stags are found in the forests, which also descend for food to people's homes.
 Brown rats, shrews, harvest mice and susliks inhabit the cornfields and hayfields.

-Birds are varied and widespread throughout the area: non-predatory birds of hunting interest (pheasants and partridges), birds of prey (hawks, crows and magpies) and migratory birds (storks, cuckoos, turtle doves, larks, nightingales, hoopoes, blackbirds and tits).
-In the forest and meadows also live: woodpeckers, white wagtails, hazel grouses, little owls, eagle-owls, sparrows, etc.
+Birds are varied and widespread throughout the area; non-predatory birds of hunting interest (pheasants and partridges), birds of prey (hawks), crows and magpies, and migratory birds (storks, cuckoos, turtle doves, larks, nightingales, hoopoes, blackbirds and tits).
+In the forest and meadows woodpeckers, white wagtails, hazel grouse, little owls, eagle-owls, sparrows, etc., also live.

-Reptiles and batrachians are represented by: green lizard, sand lizard, grass snake, dice snake, salamander, toad, marsh frog, tree frog and, rarely, a few turtle specimens.
+Reptiles and batrachians are represented by green lizard, sand lizard, grass snake, dice snake, salamander, toad, marsh frog, tree frog and, rarely, a few turtle specimens.

-Along the Bega River there are different fish such as nases and chubs, and on the sandy bottom of the river there are barbels; sometimes trouts also wander on the middle course of the river.
+Along the Bega River there are different fish such as nases and chubs, and on the sandy bottom of the river there are barbels; sometimes trout also wander on the middle course of the river.